mamebb2023/react-app/README.md

 </div>

 # Brainwave
-A React and Tailwind CSS App ( You can view the website [here](https://brainwave-react-app.netlify.app/) )
+A React and Tailwind CSS Website ( You can view the website [here](https://brainwave-react-app.netlify.app/) )

 ---